 Like Shopify, BigCommerce offers a free trial period, so you can try it and see if it’s the right builder for you.
 Hit the button below to get started.

-Overall, both Shopify and BigCommerce offer a similar service for Instagram integration.
+Overall, Shopify, Squarespace, and BigCommerce offer a similar service when it comes to selling on Instagram.

 So, let’s dig a little deeper and really find what’s best for you.

 As Squarespace is predominantly a website builder, it offers a different experience to website creation than the others.